Introduction

 Hemostasis

 Clotting factors are arguably the crux and most essential components of hemostasis.
-Hemostasis is the body’s physiologic response to vascular endothelial injury, which results in a series of processes that attempt to retain blood within the vascular system through the formation of a clot.
+Hemostasis is the body’s physiologic response to vascular endothelial injury, resulting in a series of processes that attempt to retain blood within the vascular system through clot formation.
 Hemostasis can be further divided into primary and secondary hemostasis.
-Primary hemostasis, which results in the formation of a soft platelet plug, involves vasoconstriction, platelet adhesion, platelet activation, and platelet aggregation.
+Primary hemostasis forms a soft platelet plug and involves vasoconstriction, platelet adhesion, activation, and aggregation.
 Secondary hemostasis is primarily defined as the formation of fibrinogen into fibrin, which ultimately evolves the soft platelet plug into a hard, insoluble fibrin clot.
 Within primary and secondary hemostasis, 3 coagulation pathways exist: intrinsic, extrinsic, and common.[1][2][3][4]

 Pathways

-The intrinsic pathway responds to spontaneous, internal damage of the vascular endothelium, whereas the extrinsic pathway becomes activated secondary to external trauma.
+The intrinsic pathway responds to spontaneous, internal vascular endothelium damage, whereas the extrinsic pathway becomes activated secondary to external trauma.
 Both intrinsic and extrinsic pathways meet at a shared point to continue coagulation, the common pathway.
-Clotting factors involved in the intrinsic pathway include factors XII, XI, IX, and VIII.
+Clotting factors in the intrinsic pathway include XII, XI, IX, and VIII.
 Clotting factors involved in the extrinsic pathway include factors VII and III.
 The common pathway includes clotting factors X, V, II, I, and XIII.
 Clotting factors can also be referred to outside of their Roman numeral designations.
-In the intrinsic pathway, factors XII, XI, IX, and VIII are also known as the Hageman factor, plasma thromboplastin antecedent, Christmas factor, and antihemophilic factor A, respectively.
-In the extrinsic pathway, factors VII and III are also known as stabilizing factor and tissue factor, respectively.
-The common pathway factors X, V, II, I, and XIII are also known as Stuart-Prower factor, proaccelerin, prothrombin, fibrinogen, and fibrin-stabilizing factor, respectively.
+In the intrinsic pathway, factors XII, XI, IX, and VIII are the Hageman factor, plasma thromboplastin antecedent, Christmas factor, and antihemophilic factor A. In the extrinsic pathway, factors VII and III are stabilizing and tissue factors, respectively.
+The common pathway factors X, V, II, I, and XIII are the Stuart-Prower, proaccelerin, prothrombin, fibrinogen, and fibrin-stabilizing factors.
 Clotting factor IV is a calcium ion that plays an important role in all 3 pathways.
-Some of the clotting factors function as serine proteases, specifically factors II, VI, IX, and X.
+Some clotting factors function as serine proteases, specifically factors II, VI, IX, and X.

 Cellular Level

 The overwhelming majority of clotting factors are manufactured principally in hepatocytes.
 Hepatocytes are responsible for providing the body with clotting factors XIII, XII, XI, X, IX, VII, V, II, and I. Clotting factors VIII (antihemophilic factor A) and III (tissue factor) originate from endothelial cells, whereas clotting factor IV (calcium ion) is freely available in plasma.
-Megakaryocytes produce the body’s platelets and also contribute to the production of factor V.[5][6]
+Megakaryocytes produce the body’s platelets and contribute to factor V production.[5][6]

 Mechanism

-Vascular injury results in the exposure of subendothelial collagen and von Willebrand factor (vWF). vWF is a glycoprotein that serves as the initial stationary foundation on which a clot forms.
+Vascular injury results in the exposure of subendothelial collagen and von Willebrand factor (vWF). vWF is a glycoprotein that is the initial stationary foundation on which a clot forms.
 Subendothelial vWF, which is also present in the vasculature and acts to increase the half-life of VII, binds to glycoprotein Ib (GpIb) on platelets.
-This causes a conformational change on the platelet surface that results in the exposure of glycoprotein IIb/IIIa (GpIIb/IIIa).
+This causes a conformational change on the platelet surface, exposing glycoprotein IIb/IIIa (GpIIb/IIIa).
 Due to the conformational change, circulating fibrinogen attaches to GpIIb/IIIa.
-At this point in hemostasis, a soft platelet plug has formed, and the importance of biochemical interactions of clotting factors arises.
+A soft platelet plug has formed in hemostasis, and the importance of biochemical interactions of clotting factors arises.

 Membrane Binding